Toddler Blinking a Lot – Symptoms, Causes & Homeopathy

 For example, some toddlers may blink more frequently when they are tired or sleepy.
 However, if you notice any unusual blinking behaviors in your child, it is always best to consult with a pediatrician or an eye doctor to rule out any underlying health issues.

-A comprehensive eye exam may be necessary to identify any vision problems or eye conditions that may be contributing to your child’s blinking behavior.
+A comprehensive eye exam may be necessary to identify any vision problems or eye conditions that may be contributing to your child’s blinking behaviour.

 Symptoms of Toddler Blinking a Lot